 Don’t fall into the trap of visiting the supermarket on the way home every day.
-The $10-15AUD here and there will add up and in the long run it will cost you more than a bigger shop once a week or so.
+The $10 to 15 here and there will add up and, in the long run, it’ll cost you more than a bigger shop once a week or so.
 Shopping less frequently will help you learn to be resourceful and crafty with what’s left in your fridge, but also keep track of exactly how much you’re spending on food.

 Doing bigger shops also means you can cook big servings in bulk, meaning you’ll have your meals set for a couple of days.
 Is there any better feeling than opening the fridge and remembering that you’ve already cooked yourself dinner?
 High five, past you.

 Going to the local fruit and veg market isn’t just for Gladys and John, the retired couple with a friendly Labrador.
 It’s a fun way to spend the weekend, and hands down the best way to save on produce.
 Not only that, you’ll be supporting local farmers and buying delicious veggies.
 The Farmers Markets Association has a directory where you can find your local markets if you’re stuck on where to start.

 Local fruit and veggie stores will often have great prices all week.
 Some even bag up veggies that haven’t sold throughout the day and sling them for a gold coin, so visiting them just before they close can be a great way to snag serious bargains.